Strategies to prevent heart disease

 5. Get good quality sleep

-A lack of sleep can do more than leave you yawning; it can harm your health.
 People who don't get enough sleep have a higher risk of obesity, high blood pressure, heart attack, diabetes and depression.

 Most adults need at least seven hours of sleep each night.
 Make sleep a priority in your life.
 Set a sleep schedule and stick to it by going to bed and waking up at the same times each day.
 Keep your bedroom dark and quiet, so it's easier to sleep.

-If you feel like you've been getting enough sleep but you're still tired throughout the day, ask your doctor if you need to be evaluated for obstructive sleep apnea, a condition that can increase your risk of heart disease.
+If you feel like you've been getting enough sleep but you're still tired throughout the day, ask your health care provider if you need to be evaluated for obstructive sleep apnea, a condition that can increase your risk of heart disease.
 Signs of obstructive sleep apnea include loud snoring, stopping breathing for short times during sleep and waking up gasping for air.
 Treatments for obstructive sleep apnea may include losing weight if you're overweight or using a continuous positive airway pressure (CPAP) device that keeps your airway open while you sleep.

 6. Manage stress